ABOUT THESE BOOKS:

 To get the material for the books, the writer, Ron Williams, worked his way through newspapers, magazines,

 books, and other sources day by day until he came up with most of the major events and ideas, and trivia, of those

 years.
 He presents them in a thoroughly readable book, with a mixture of humour and gravitas.

-This book is pitched at all the
+This book is pitched at all

 to look back at their teens, and dwell on their early years and childhood, and inevitably, their parents.

 When their birthday comes round, especially for the BIG-O years, they celebrate it with family,

 It is a time for reminiscence and nostalgia, and the "good old days" get many a mention.
 But when

 it gets back to their year of birth, the year it all started for them, they can't remember a thing.